HomeSilver BullionSilver CoinsSilver Mexican LibertadsSilver Graded Mexican Libertad Coins

 The Libertad series is trustworthy and almost comforting, simply because every coin from the series has the same .999 purity and design as all the others.
 That said, they do differ in size.
 Through the course of their production, the Libertad coins have varied in size, with early sizes as small as 1/20 oz.
 However, they now typically range between 1 oz and 5 oz.

-The reverse features Mexico’s coat of arms.
+The obverse features Mexico’s coat of arms.
 This original design is a homage to the Centenario, a gold bullion coin from Mexico, which dates back to 1921 and celebrates the 100th anniversary of Mexican Independence.

 To qualify as a Graded Silver Mexican Libertad coin, the coin is both certified and graded.
 Grading coins is a serious business and requires trustworthy help.
 The NGC (Numismatic Guaranty Corporation) and the PCGS (Professional Coin Grading Service) are both highly reputable.
 Grading ensures that the coins are fully certified, letting the collector know exactly what they are worth and that they are worth their price.